 - In the morning, run a knife along the edges of the pan.
 Unmold onto serving dish.
 You can leave it like that until you are closer to being ready to serve.

-- Whip cream, sugar and vanilla bean paste.
+- Whip 1 cup heavy cream, 1 Tablespoon granulated sugar and 1 teaspoon vanilla bean paste.
 Spread over torte.
 I zested an orange, allowing the spray from the process to land on the whipped cream and sprinkled the zest around the torte.
 You would be surprised how much orange flavor this gave the dessert!
 It was so good.

 - Serve immediately or refrigerate until ready to serve.
 The torte holds well in the fridge.